 The Breeder or her/his immediate supervisor, in consultation with the relevant Department Chair/Head, will identity, before a variety release, other scientists who provided inventive activity towards the development of the variety.
 Following pre-release, but in no event later that the release, the Breeder and the other scientists will decide how to divide the inventor share among themselves and will recommend this distribution to the Department Chair/Head and Director of the NDAES.

 Should a scientist believe that s/he is a Breeder entitled to a portion of the Inventor share and has not been so identified as stated in this section, the scientist must notify her/his Department Chair/Head or Unit Director and the Director of the NDAES in writing of her/his claimed inventorship before the release of the variety.
-Disputes on inventorship or department/unit distributions shall be resolved by a decision panel which shall consist of the VPRCATT, the Vice President for Agriculture and University Extension (VPAUE), Director of the NDAES, and the Department Chair/Head(s) involved, in consultation with General Counsel.
+Disputes on inventorship or department/unit distributions shall be resolved by a decision panel which shall consist of the VPRCA, the Vice President for Agriculture and University Extension (VPAUE), Director of the NDAES, and the Department Chair/Head(s) involved, in consultation with General Counsel.
 The VPAUE may include an advisory panel of faculty with expertise in the area to advise the decision panel.

 Upon termination of employment, a Breeder must identify to her/his immediate supervisor, the Director of the NDAES, and TTO of any advanced genotypes(s) in which s/he claims inventorship.
 The Institution and the Inventor shall negotiate rights in the varieties.
 If the Inventor fails to make this disclosure prior to or at the time of termination of employment, Inventor shall be deemed to have waived any right to Net Royalties on nondisclosed varieties.
 Net Royalties may be paid only for a set term pursuant to the agreement on advanced genotypes released as varieties.